Tmanindahouse/lesson-1/README.md

 5. Style your page so it looks nice.
 6. Separate the CSS into a separate file.
 7. Create another button that adds a picture to the page when clicked.
+8. Push your code to github.
-8. Change the button to remove the picture if it already exists.
+9. Change the button to remove the picture if it already exists.
-9. Change the logic to a ternary operator instead of an if statement.
+10. Change the logic to a ternary operator instead of an if statement.
-10. Create another button that logs all numbers from 1-1000 in the console
+11. Create another button that logs all numbers from 1-1000 in the console.
-11. Change the button to loop through all values in an array and log them to the console.
+12. Change the button to loop through all values in an array and log them to the console.